KyrillGobber/kue/README.md

 ## How to use
 To not naviagate to the executable location every time, just put the executable into your path and run `kue` in your terminal.

+The app will find your bridge - press the link button and select your bridge from the list, and the setup should be done.

 ## What's planned:
 - Add colors to scenes, so you know what to expect for each scene
 - Add brightness setting
 - Add control for single lights

 ...
 And maybe some things more.